cwchentw/lightweight-cms/content/about.md

+---
-# About mdcms
+title: About mdcms
+mtime: 2021/6/19
+---

-[mdcms (Markdown Content Management System)](https://github.com/cwchentw/mdcms) represents a Markdown-based dynamic website generator powered by PHP.
+[Markdown Content Management System](https://github.com/cwchentw/mdcms) represents a Markdown-based dynamic website generator powered by PHP.

-Unlike static website generators, the HTML pages in mdcms-based websites are rendered dynamically, just like all PHP-powered sites.
-Nonetheless, the sites in mdcms doesn't rely on any relational database for content storage.
-Instead, contents in such sites are stored as flat Markdown files (or HTML pages).
+Unlike static website generators, HTML pages in mdcms-based websites are rendered dynamically, just like all PHP-powered sites.
+Nonetheless, mdcms sites don't rely on any relational database for content storage.
+Instead, content in such sites are stored as flat files, either Markdown or HTML pages.

 Our approach combines the advantages of two worlds.
 Website owners can create contents in a simple and lightweight markup language instead of betting on some custom online editor.
 Flat text files are easier to backup and recover than database dumps.